-This TOEFL speaking and writing tip will give students the edge they need to score high.
-Without this one TOEFL speaking and writing tip, students may not have the right structure that they need.
+This TOEFL speaking and writing tip will give you the edge you need to score high.
+Without this one TOEFL speaking and writing tip, you may not have the right structure that they need.
 As a result, what is this TOEFL speaking and writing tip?
 This tip is…restate the speaking or writing prompt in the introduction or thesis.
 Restating the speaking or writing prompt in the beginning of your response will

 - Help you to frame your response with a coherent organization.

 - Make sure that your response explicitly answers the question.